flos-flower/todo-app/README.md

-# TODO APP made using React and Rjango REST
+# TODO APP made using React and Django REST